IyerOnFyer/Fusion-Based-Skin-Cancer-Detection/README.md

 ## Steps to run the code
 - First download the images from the above mentioned websites.
 They are open-source so the images are freely available
 - The YOLO folder contains the source files to build the darkflow model.
-Darkflow is an implementation of the darknet model for tensorflow as created by thtrieu.
+Darkflow is an implementation of the darknet model for tensorflow.
+Many thanks to Trieu and Trinh Hoang for the [Darkflow](https://github.com/thtrieu/darkflow) implementation that serves as a base model for this repo.
-- @article{trieu2018darkflow,
-  title={Darkflow},
-  author={Trieu, Trinh Hoang},
-  journal={GitHub Repository.
-Available online: https://github. com/thtrieu/darkflow (accessed on 14 February 2019)},
-  year={2018}
-}
+- The GLCM, Gabor and CLCM folder contain source files to extract the GLCM, Gabor and CLCM features for this study.
+They should be run on the MATLAB platform and were orignally run on MATLAB R2019a.
+- Once the features are extracted, they are fused into the network as .mat files.